 We investigate female pelvic floor dysfunction (FPFD), including stress urinary incontinence or leakage of urine, fecal incontinence or leakage of stool, and pelvic organ prolapse, in which the genitourinary organs fall out of their appropriate position in the pelvic region.
 These conditions are common among older women and, in part, are caused by delivery of children.
 Therefore we study how childbirth causes these conditions and have developed several therapeutic methods for treatment and prevention of these conditions.
 We use genetic mouse models to investigate how genetic factors play a role in FPFD development.
 We are also developing devices for improved diagnosis and treatment of FPFD.

-Cruz M, Dissaranan C, Cotleur A, Kiedrowski M, Penn M, Damaser M. Pelvic organ distribtuion of mesenchymal stem cells injuected intravenously after simulated childvirth injury in female rats.
+Cruz M, et al. Pelvic organ distribution of mesenchymal stem cells injected intravenously after simulated childbirth injury in female rats.
 Obstet Gynecol Int 2012;2012:612946.

 Salcedo L, et al. Mesenchymal stem cells can improve anal pressures after anal sphincter injury.
 Stem Cell Res 2013;10:95-102.

 Damaser MS, et al. Electrical stimulation of anal sphincter or pudendal nerve improves anal sphincter pressure.
 Dis Colon Rectum 2012;55:1284-94. doi: 10.1097/DCR.0b013e31826ae2f8.

 Pastelín CF, et al. Neural pathways of somatic and visceral reflexes of the external urethral sphincter in female rats.
 J Comp Neurol 2012;520:3120-34. doi: 10.1002/cne.23079.